Winter Green Notes

 Take the following steps to keep your trees in top condition:

 - Citrus trees are very hungry feeders with high requirements for trace elements; a regular spray with a

-seaweed fertiliser such as Natrakelp or the application of
+seaweed fertiliser such as Natrakelp will supply this.

 - Remember to regularly water from flower formation through to fruit set to retain a